SharePoint/sp-dev-docs/docs/sp-add-ins/localize-sharepoint-add-ins.md

 ### To test your add-in an on-premises website

 1. Install the language pack in which you want to test your add-in.
-For more information, see  [Install or uninstall language packs for SharePoint 2013](http://technet.microsoft.com/library/cc262108.aspx) and [Language packs in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/ff463597%28v=office.15%29.aspx).
+For more information, see  [Install or uninstall language packs for SharePoint](http://technet.microsoft.com/library/cc262108.aspx) and [Language packs in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/ff463597%28v=office.15%29.aspx).

 2. Open Central Administration for the farm.